Small Business Insurance in Dallas Tx

 - Medical payments due to accidents that occur on your premises.

-- Personal liabilities, such as libel, slander, invasion of property and privacy, copyright infringement, wrongful eviction, false arrest.
+- Personal liabilities, such as libel, slander, invasion of commercial property and privacy, copyright infringement, wrongful eviction, false arrest.

 - Advertising liabilities injury or damages caused by advertising or you violated the company’s right.